Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Epic - Model Training, Optimization and Validation

-* **User Story** - As a data scientist, I want to train baseline regression models, so that I can choose the most appropriate approach to predict house prices.
+* **User Story** - As a data scientist, I want to train baseline regression models, so that I can choose the most appropriate approach to predict house prices. **Business Requirement 2**

     * Acceptance Criteria: